Progress Toward Understanding Baryon Resonances: Models and Phenomenology

+There are a number of latice simulations of light baryons.
+Some of the more recent studies include chiral extrapolations to the physical mass of the pion, and others start with pion masses that are quite light \cite{Engel:2013rba}.
+However, to date, we know of a single collaboration that has yet examined states with $J\ge \thlf$, and these are the results that are shown in Tables~\ref{nucleonspec} to \ref{xiomegaspec}.
 For baryons composed only of $u$, $d$ and $s$ quarks, lattice results for the masses are shown in the last column of Tables~\ref{nucleonspec} to \ref{xiomegaspec}.
 The results shown in those tables are from the work of Edwards and collaborators~\cite{Edwards:2011jj,Edwards:2012fx,Dudek:2012ag}, who use improved gauge and fermion actions with 2+1 dynamical flavours.
 For charmed baryons, Tables~\ref{baryonspec3} and~\ref{baryonspec5}, the lattice results are taken from the work by Brice\~no {\it et al.}~\cite{Briceno:2012wt}, who use 2+1+1 flavours of dynamical quarks.
 For $b$-flavoured baryons, the results are taken from the work of Ali Khan {\it et al.}~\cite{AliKhan:1999yb}, whose calculation is a quenched one.